will-wow/svelte-on-rails-sample/docs/blog.md

 ---

-At the begining of these projects, there's a choice: server-rendered rails, or React?
+At the beginning of these projects, there's a choice: server-rendered rails, or React?

 Every framework solves the annoyances of a previous one, and introduces some of its own.
 When a jQuery project goes on for a while, the developers start to long for an organized, predictable, declarative framework.
 And when a React project goes on for a while, the developers start to wonder if life wasn't better when you could just `$('input[name="title"]').addClass('error')` and call it a day.